PULdischo/dsf-spring-2025/content/sessions/week-1.md

 3. Click your repository's name (located in the top left of the window) to return to the repository's home page.

-### Step 7.
-Add a New File to the Repository

-Now it's time to add a new file to your project.

-1. On your repository's home page, locate and click the "Add file" button, situated to the right above your repository's files.
-When this button is clicked, a drop-down menu will appear.
-Select the option "Create new file".
-2. An option to name your file will appear toward the top of your screen.
-Give your file the name: `new-file.txt`
-3. Add the following sentence to the body of your text file: `This is a new file in my GitHub repository.`
-4. Commit your new file to your repository by adding the commit message `add new file` (just as you did in the "Make a Commit" section above), and pressing the green "Commit new file" button.

-### Step 8.
-Check Out the Repository's History

-As you continue to add files and make commits to your repository, there may come a time in which you need to view all of the edits you've made to your files.
-Let's view all the changes we've made to the repository so far.

-1. On your repository's home page, locate the commit count for your repository, situated underneath the green "Code" button and to the right of the clock icon.
-It should display a number followed by the word "commits" (example: "3 commits"):
-2. Click on this commit count link.

-    You are now viewing your repository's history (all the commits that have ever been made to your repository).

-3. Click on the commit message `update project title` to view the changes that were made as part of that commit.
-4. Click your repository's name (located in the top left of the window) to return to the repository's home page.

 ## Remote to Local

 While GitHub's interface allows for editing, developing, and launching a website, working locally will help you work effectively and efficiently.
 This section will introduce you to the concept of remote and local repositories through the use of GitHub Desktop.